7 Tips For Buyer Persona Development & Embedding Them In Your Organization

 - Anecdotal insights / instinct (drawn from experience)

 Be careful not to underestimate the value of experience here, especially if there is a dearth of objective, independently-gathered insights or data.
-As with segmentation, the question here should not be whether or not personas can be developed without research; it should be “how valuable could our personas be using research from a range of sources?”
+As with segmentation, the question here should not be whether or not personas can be developed without data; it should be “how valuable could our personas be using inputs from a range of sources?”
 Ultimately, organisations should work with what they have and what they can feasibly obtain.
 Do not fall foul of the Nirvana Fallacy: the choice between an imperfect achievable outcome and a perfect but unachievable outcome is a simple one.

 3. Conduct a brainstorming session to transition from segment/group to persona

-Whether or not your personas are guided by research and/or a segmentation effort, it is important not to “jump the gun” during the buyer persona development process.
+Whether or not your personas are guided by insights and/or a segmentation effort, it is important not to “jump the gun” during the buyer persona development process.
 Stephen or Emma (or whatever you choose to name your buyer personas) cannot be borne from nothing.
 It is much better to think first of groups and to describe them as such, before putting a face and a name to that group.

 This may seem mundane, but it will lead to more relevant personas, with specific characteristics linked to your target audience.
 Before asking “what is Stephen’s inside leg measurement?” ask “what does Customer Group 1 look like?” in terms of structure, size, industry, individual role, need, behaviours, etc. In short, don’t drown in your creative juices before you’ve had a chance to get the boring stuff out of the way.

 Once your organisation has a description of customer/market groups in place (however basic or sophisticated), it is time to get all relevant stakeholders in a room to create the persona themselves.
-Any research should be made available and descriptions of the segment/groups should be present and widely understood.
+Any insights should be made available and descriptions of the segment/groups should be present and widely understood.
 Aim to create most or all of your personas in this creative, “brainstorming” session, rather than getting bogged down establishing a detailed implementation plan, which may risk distracting and derailing what should be a hyper-creative exercise.

 4. Don’t worry about generalising – a persona is a “best fit” characterisation